etihwnad/valpo-429-rfid/specifications.rst

 Symbol rate clock generator
 ------------------------------------------
 This block SHALL be a second instance of the NCO.
-Both NCOs SHALL be clocked from the same source and therefore operate in the same clock domain.
+Both NCOs SHALL be clocked from the same source and therefore operate in the same clock domain *clk*.

 The 8-bit frequency control word for this NCO SHALL be provided from a separate 8-bit sub-vector of the SPI configuration data.
 The output signal of this block SHALL be named *symclk* and is the source of the signal when referred to in other parts of this document.